 Extra service may be provided for special event traffic on any of the routes.
 Please watch for notices on the vessels, at the terminals, or call one of the information numbers.

 Vessels may cease loading two minutes in advance of sailing, except where noted.
 Walk-on passengers should be on board five minutes prior to departure time.
 Security requirements dictate that once loading has begun, the Captain’s permission is required to disembark the vessel.
 Unaccompanied vehicles (vehicles without drivers) are not permitted.
 Please monitor your vehicle.

-Vehicles are loaded in order of arrival with a few exceptions; vehicles that are over 7’6” tall or over 20’ long, including those with tall antennas, may be loaded out of sequence and must pay a surcharge.
+Vehicles that are over 7’6” in height or over 22’ in length, including those with tall antennas, may be loaded out of sequence and must pay a surcharge.
 Vehicles without 12 inches of clearance from the ground may not be loaded.
 WSF requires trucks with a gross vehicle weight of more than 80,000 lbs to have "travel approval" before crossing any of our routes.
 See our Trucks, Modulars or Oversized Vehicles FAQ or call our information staff for more information.

 See our loading FAQ page for more information.

-Attn: Operations, Revenue Control
+Attention: Operations Revenue Control

 2901 Third Avenue, Suite 500